unfoldtoolbox/unfold/docs/docs_sphinx/toolboxWorkflow.rst

 Fields of `EEG.deconv`
 ----------------------

-effects_mean
-  In case of effects coding contains the mean of the designmatrix columns.
-We do not want to keep the original event structure around, thus we save this information here

 predictorSplines
   all information on the splines are saved in here (see below).
 Splines are a bit more involved to describe, additional information needs to be saved